Accessibility Statement

 - navigate most of the website using speech recognition software

-- use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How accessible this website is

-Parts of this website are not fully accessible.
-For example:
+We know some parts of this website are not fully accessible:

 - Some pages and document attachments are not clearly written